国产吃瓜黑料

 Published: Updated:

-Culture is a term that different outdoor communities like to discuss often, but what is culture exactly and how do we make sense of it鈥攈ow do we define it?
-To really understand it, you need a person who can wax poetic, you need someone who has dedicated their life to communicating the ineffable to the masses鈥ou know, someone who has held a mic in front of a camera at the world class skiing, snowboarding, and surfing events for decades and who has lived in the gooey buzzing center of our culture since the 1990s.
-You need a legendary talker like X Games Chief of Sports and Culture, Selema Masekela.
+What is outdoor culture and how do we define it?
+To really understand, you need someone who has held a mic in front of a camera at world class skiing, snowboarding, and surfing events for decades and who has lived in the gooey, buzzing center of our culture since the 1990s.

 Published: